Read all about City Loft, plus see 28 real homes that use it!

 City Loft exceeds expectations in large open stairwells too!
 This area is stunning with the black railing and other accents.

-I love this room!
+I love this room from Marnie Homes!
 Note: these bricks are the boldest I would pair with City Loft.
 The earthy tones have just enough coral/pink in them that you can see slight pink undertones coming through in the paint.

 Will Sherwin Williams City Loft be just what your space needs to take it from bleh to va-va-vroom?
 I hope this color study and these real-life examples inspire you to test this color to see how it would look in your own home!